The Gun Dog Notebook moves to become field trial focused podcast to help push into the future and preserve the past.

 A Bit of Field Trial History

 To understand the American Field venue of field trials, we have to walk back to England in 1865 where The Kennel Club was the authority in judging and trialing sporting dogs for the benefit of the handler/owner and advancement of the breed.
-Those days saw many great champions within the English setter breed, with notable figures such as Edward Laverack being the figurehead to which our present generation of dogs are indebted.
+Those days saw many great champions within the English setter breed, with notable figures such as Edward Laverack, author of The Setter, being the figurehead to which our present generation of dogs are indebted.

 Laverack asserted that his setters descended from a brace of dogs in his pedigree, Ponto and Old Moll, which he claimed to be the “Adam and Eve” from whom his kennel descended.
 R. L. Purcell Llewellin protested the validity of the purity of Laverack’s lineage and continued on with the developments with a volume of information dedicated to him from Laverack himself.
 From this information came the foundation of the most successful strain of field and bench dogs in the setter family.